-This is one ubiquitous question that haunts the minds of our species every day, as it does ours, even now as we try to ink this stellar editorial into fathomable constellations.
+This is one ubiquitous question that haunts the minds of our species every day.
+Everyday we struggle to voice things that need to be said.

 It all started somewhere in the aftermath of an essay writing competition of the topic “Which is easier: following your own dreams, or living up to other people’s expectations?”
 A question that embodies the struggles of every dependent emerging artist all too well.
-Being complacent at the cost of being controversial or vice versa has been our daily dose of disheartening dilemmas that only strengthened our search for platforms with ideologies that resonate with ours.
+Being complacent at the cost of being controversial or vice versa has been our daily dose of disheartening dilemmas.
+This only strengthened our search for platforms with ideologies that resonated with ours.

 We needed this platform.
 So?
 We created it.